PlanterApp/planter_blog/content/posts/insectary-plants/index.md

 ![Flowering cilantro with a bee and a hoverfly on the white flowers](https://ucarecdn.com/72479e25-2174-43be-9d05-af6aa01bddd1/Cilantro-flowers-Planter.jpg)

 Cilantro goes to flower readily especially when warm, dry weather arrives in late spring to summer.
-While this can be disappointing if you're growing cilantro for it's leaves, it's a boon for attracting a variety of beneficial insects such as syrphid flies, tachinid flies, lacewings, lady beetles, and minute pirate bugs.
+While this can be disappointing if you're growing cilantro for it's leaves, it's a boon for attracting a variety of beneficial insects such as syrphid flies, tachinid flies, parasitic wasps lacewings, lady beetles, and minute pirate bugs.
 Plus you can let cilantro form seed then harvest the seeds either to make coriander or to plant!

 ### Dill